K-polystability of Fano 4-folds with large Lefschetz defect: Introduction

 \section{Introduction}

-The notion of K-stability was first introduced in \cite{Tian97} as a criterion to characterize the existence of a K\"ahler–Einstein metric on complex Fano varieties, and has been later formulated using purely algebraic geometric terms in \cite{Don02}.
-Nowdays, by the celebrated works \cite{Chen2015, Tian2015}, it is well known that a complex smooth Fano variety admits a K\"ahler–Einstein metric if and only if it is K-polystable.
+The notion of K-stability was first introduced in \cite{Tian97} as a criterion to characterize the existence of a K\"ahler-Einstein metric on complex Fano varieties, and has been later formulated using purely algebro-geometric terms in \cite{Don02}.
+Nowadays, by the celebrated works \cite{Chen2015, Tian2015}, it is well known that a complex smooth Fano variety admits a K\"ahler-Einstein metric if and only if it is K-polystable.

 This correspondence links together differential and complex algebraic geometry, and it represents one of the main motivations to investigate K-polystability of Fano varieties.
-Moreover, the condition of K-stability has been succesfully used to construct moduli spaces of Fano varieties, thus increasing its relevance within modern algebraic geometry (see \cite[$\S$2]{Xu2021} and references therein).
+Moreover, the condition of K-stability has been successfully used to construct moduli spaces of Fano varieties, thus increasing its relevance within modern algebraic geometry (see \cite[$\S$2]{Xu2021} and references therein).
 We refer to \cite{Xu2021} for the original definitions of K-stability involving $\mathbb{C}^*$-degenerations of Fano varieties, and for a survey on this topic from an algebro-geometric viewpoint.
-More recently, in \cite{Boucksom17} valuation methods have been introduced to reinterpret one parameter group degenerations: these new techniques gave a fundamental development to the algebraic theory of K-stability, due to equivalent and easier ways to test K-stability notions in many situations, such as the computation of the beta invariant of divisors over the target variety (see \cite{Fujita19, Li17}).
-Indeed, the beta invariant may be explicitly computed for many classes of Fano varieties whose structure of divisors in their birational models is well understood.
+More recently, in \cite{Boucksom17} valuation methods have been introduced to reinterpret one parameter group degenerations: these new techniques gave a fundamental development to the algebraic theory of K-stability, due to equivalent and easier ways to test K-stability notions in many situations, such as the computation of the $\beta$-invariant of divisors over the target variety (see \cite{Fujita19, Li17}).
+Indeed, the $\beta$-invariant (see Definition \ref{def:beta}) may be explicitly computed for many classes of Fano varieties whose structure of divisors in their birational models is well understood.

 The situation is completely known for del Pezzo surfaces (see Corollary \ref{cor_delPezzo}), while we refer to \cite{Araujo23} for the case of Fano 3-folds and for a general and updated literature on this topic.